Aperture (software): Discontinuation

 The summer 2014 beta of OS X 10.10 Yosemite was incompatible with Aperture, leading to speculation that Apple may abandon the application.
 (Note: Later that year, Aperture received a Yosemite compatibility update.)

 On June 27, 2014, Apple announced that Aperture and iPhoto would be discontinued in favor of the upcoming Photos app.
 Several users said Aperture had suffered from neglect and fallen behind competitors like Adobe Lightroom, and that the discontinuation followed years of Apple neglecting professional users.
 Apple announced a migration path to Photos, but not to Lightroom or other tools.
 Adobe promised an Aperture import plugin for Lightroom, which they released in October 2014.
 This import plugin cannot import non-destructive image adjustments made in Aperture, so it imports both the original images, and a copy of each edited image.
 Another import tool is CYME's Avalanche application.

 According to Apple, the upcoming Photos app would have "professional-grade features" like "library search, support for third-party plugins, and advanced editing", though by its 2015 release, the Photos app lacked support for many Aperture features including tethered shooting, watermarks, separate projects within one library, plug-ins, editing in an external application, star ratings and color labels, an adjustment brush to apply edits only to certain parts of an image, a loupe, Raw fine tuning, and chromatic aberration correction.
 DPReviews Jeff Keller said he was "not enthused about Photos" due to the missing features and "incredibly dumbed down interface", instead deciding to keep using Aperture and switch to Lightroom once it stopped working.
 Most reviewers felt the new Photos app was "not suitable for professional users".

 French outlet MacGeneration and reporter Jason Snell noted that Apple continued selling Aperture, and that its sales pages failed to indicate that the application was discontinued.
 The sales pages were updated to note this in February 2015, and Aperture was removed from sale in April 2015, after the release of the Photos app.

 Compatibility with later versions of macOS

 The last version of macOS officially supported by Aperture is macOS 10.14 Mojave, since Aperture is a 32-bit application, which macOS 10.15 Catalina does not support.

 A free, open-source application called Retroactive can modify Aperture to enable it to continue running on macOS Catalina and later macOS releases.
 Aperture remains fully functional except for the ability to play videos, export slideshows, and support for Photo Stream and iCloud Photo Sharing.
 Raw file may need to be reprocessed before they can be opened.
-Through Retroactive, Aperture is compatible with macOS Sonoma.
-However, Aperture no longer works on macOS Sequoia even with Retroactive.
+Through Retroactive, Aperture is compatible with macOS Tahoe but needs at least Retroactive version 3.0 or higher.